Samuel Martin (planter)

 Colonel Samuel Martin (c.
 1694 – 1777) was a British West Indian planter who wrote Essay upon Plantership (1754).
 He is known as "Samuel Martin the Elder" to distinguish him from his son, Samuel Martin, who served as a British member of parliament and the secretary to the Treasury.

 Early life and career

-Martin was born on the Greencastle estate in Antigua, to Major Samuel Martin who, in 1701, was murdered during a slave revolt after having demanded the enslaved Africans on his estate work on Christmas Day.
+Martin was born on the Green Castle plantation in Antigua, to Major Samuel Martin who, in 1701, was murdered during a slave revolt after having demanded the enslaved Africans on his estate work on Christmas Day.
 The seven year old Samuel escaped a similar fate, being hidden in nearby fields by his nanny.
 She was herself enslaved and was subsequently freed in recognition of this act.
 The younger Samuel was sent to live with family in Ireland while his mother remarried Edward Byam.

 Personal life

 Martin fathered 21 children, at least 16 of whom died during his lifetime.
 The eldest son, Samuel, became a British member of parliament and the secretary to the Treasury; Henry became comptroller of the Navy, a member of parliament, and a baronet; Josiah was governor of North Carolina.